melsayed-7/Deep-Speech_Arabic-dataset/README.md

 ### DeepSpeech Training
-DeepSpeech is an online API for easier utiliziation of the DeepSpeech architecture. here is the training
+DeepSpeech is an online API for easier utiliziation of the DeepSpeech architecture.
+Here are the training inputs:
+- CSV files containing the path of the audio files and the transecription of each utterance
+- alphabet.txt containing all the unique characters used in the dataset.
+- paths for checkpoints, model, and summary (for tensorboardX).
+- optional flags to set hyperparameters.